-The performances of optimization algorithms, especially of heuristics and meta-heuristics, often depend on separability of the function.
-For instance, as discussed in \cite{Sal96}, the performance of the genetic algorithm deteriorates if we rotate the coordinate of the separable benchmark functions, which makes the functions non-separable.
-Thus, in order to cover a wide class of functions, we generally compose a set of benchmark functions from many separable and non-separable functions for the performance comparison of different optimization algorithms, see such as \cite{GMLH09,LMH11}.
+The performance of optimization algorithms, especially of heuristics and meta-heuristics, often depend on separability of the function.
+For instance, as discussed in \cite{Sal96}, the performance of the genetic algorithm deteriorates if we rotate the coordinate of separable benchmark functions, which makes the functions non-separable.
+Thus, in order to cover a wide class of functions, we generally compose a set of benchmark functions from many separable and non-separable functions for performance comparison of different optimization algorithms, see for instance \cite{GMLH09,LMH11}.
 What matters in many practical problems, however, is that a function to be optimized is black-box so that we hardly grasp a priori its separability.
 If the function is separable, we cannot exploit the advantage of the algorithms which perform better for non-separable functions.
-Otherwise if the function is non-separable, we should avoid to use the algorithms which perform well only for separable functions.
-Therefore, we can claim that the separability of the function to be optimized is one of the central issues in choosing a suitable optimization algorithm.
+Otherwise if the function is non-separable, we should avoid the use of the algorithms which perform well only for separable functions.
+Therefore, we would claim that the separability of the function to be optimized is one of the central issues in choosing a suitable optimization algorithm.